 - Kilimanjaro Safari: This one is just really bumpy, so it typically isn’t a problem for most people.
 Read more about this ride HERE.

 - Dinosaur-This ride is also really bumpy and has a pretty big scare at the end, so maybe don some Depends for this one too 😉

 Have you ever experienced motion sickness at Disney World?
 Which ride gave you the most problems?
-Sound off in the comments section below or join the Disney Express Lane Facebook Group to discuss this and more.
+Sound off in the Disney Express Lane Facebook Group to discuss this and more.